MBB-team/touchscreen-psychtoolbox/README.md

 * `TouchReleaseWait` : equivalent of KbReleaseWait but for touchscreeen
 * `demo_touchscreen` : a low-level demo script to evaluate GetMouseTransient resolution & timing reactivity
 * `souris3` : a interactive demo script to evaluate GetMouseTransient resolution & timing reactivity while a Psychtoolbox window open
-* touchscreen_windows_config : a short notic to illustrate windows configuration for complete control of the touchscreen under psychtoolbox
+* touchscreen_windows_config : a short documentation to illustrate windows configuration for complete control of the touchscreen under psychtoolbox

 # Licence
 - This is a private module, please do not distribute without noticing the developper.